Mohamedamin-Mohamed/Mohamedamin-Mohamed/README.md

 Contact: You can contact me at mohamedamin204080@gmail.com

 💻 Technical Proficiency:
 Proficient in Java, C#, JavaScript/HTML/CSS, SQL; familiar with C and Python.
-Experienced in technologies such as React, MySQL, Microsoft SQL Server, GIT/GitHub/GitLab, Linux, Eclipse, and VS Code.
+Experienced in technologies such as React, NodeJs, ExpressJs, MySQL, Microsoft SQL Server, GIT/GitHub/GitLab, Linux, Eclipse, and VS Code.